ryankluu/Major-Compatibility/README.md

 	* Prototype uses the user’s gps location.
 We need to collect information about POIs on Tufts campus, and users can submit GPA etc to get back compatibility results.

 - Special techniques / algorithms:
-	* compatibility algorithm for seeing if Tufts is right for you (some sort of similarity rating comparing them to “the average student”?)
+	* compatibility algorithm for seeing if Tufts is right for you (some sort of similarity rating comparing them to “the average student”)

-- Link to Mockup: